Portalum/Portalum.Id003/README.md

 ## Tested Hardware

-- JCM Global - EBA-40
+- JCM Global - EBA-40<br>
+  Configuration:<br>
+  Used the RS232C Connector for communication, set Switch No. 4 to `ON` on `DIP Switch Block 2`, power over XG4C-1634 connector

 ## Other projects on this topic